pkosiec/mongo-seeding/docker-image/README.md

 ## Docker image customization

-You can prepare customized Docker image with configuration and copied import data.
+You can prepare a customized Docker image for data import.
+It allows you to prepare image that contains import data inside and is already configured for your needs.

 1. Prepare Dockerfile: